How to calculate ABC classification – a working example

 What is ABC analysis/ABC classification?

-ABC classification (also called ABC analysis) is used by inventory management teams to help identify the most important stock items in their portfolio and ensure they focus on managing them above those less valuable.
-Using ABC classification, inventory is divided into three categories, A (most important), B (fairly important) and C (least important).
+Inventory management teams use ABC classification (also called ABC analysis) to help identify the most important stock items in their portfolio and ensure they focus on managing them above those less valuable.
+Using ABC classification, inventory is divided into three categories: A (most important), B (fairly important) and C (least important).

 An ABC inventory classification system, or ABC analysis, is based on the theory that all inventory is not of equal value.
-Instead it follows the Pareto Principle, where 20% of stock accounts for 80% of the value to the business.
+Instead, it follows the Pareto Principle (the 80/20 rule), where 20% of stock accounts for 80% of the value to the business.

-In this post we’re going to discuss how you can practically classify your inventory into categories, using a working ABC classification example.
+In this post, we discuss how you can practically classify your inventory using a working ABC classification example.
 We’ll then show you how to take things one step further by introducing the concept of XYZ analysis.
 For a broader overview of ABC classification, read our post ‘The importance of ABC analysis in inventory management‘.

 ABC classification – an example

-We’re going to use Sam’s Stationery business as the example:
+We’re going to use Sam’s Stationery business for the example:

 1. Use the formula ‘annual number of units sold x cost per unit’ to calculate the annual consumption value of each item